 I have personally seen a bump in their web traffic since the announcement.
 Sometimes there is no such thing as bad press, as they say.
 Each one understands the stakes.

 Also, the client base could become shattered through a loss of faith.
 What client stays under these circumstances?
 What injury victim risks their family's well being?
-It appears that the California attorneys the New York-based firm hires to sign up and manage their California cases have agreements which prevent the local case handlers from taking the clients.
+It appears that the California attorneys the New York-based firm hire to sign up and manage their California cases have agreements that prevent the local case handlers from taking the clients.

 So this could be causing some people to stay.
 Or maybe the clients will just hire a resident California firm to handle their California cases?
 Only time will tell.

-Regardless of how it all shakes out, it will certainly be interesting.
+Regardless of how it all shakes out, it will undoubtedly be interesting.
 Ehline Law covers the ongoing situation right here.
 In conclusion, keep this page bookmarked for updates.